"FUNCTIONALITY IS NOT AN ATTRIBUTE OF THE OBJECT. IT IS THE BY-PRODUCT OF USE. CREATED BY A USER."

 - IIRO A. AHOKAS 2000

 Ahokas' work is focused on creating holistic lifestyle concepts, homeware collections and premium interior objects varying from handcrafted one-offs to industrially manufactured products.
-He cultivates a bold, alternative and dynamic design language in products such as ceramics and glass, tableware, textiles, wallpapers, lighting and furniture – extending his eye for style to wearable accessories such as shoes, bags and jewellery.
+He cultivates a bold, alternative and dynamic design language in products such as ceramics and glass, tableware, textiles, wallpapers, lighting and furniture – extending his eye for style to accessories such as shoes, bags and jewellery.

 Over 300 printed publications have featured Ahokas’ work internationally.
 His work has been shown in museums, events and design fairs worldwide from The Museum of Modern Art in New York to the Murano Glass Museum in Venice, Italy.